artemiomorales/maestro-cocos/README.md

 All rights are currently reserved.
 Code is provided on Github for demonstrative purposes.

 To obtain a license, as well as project templates, please visit https://artemiosans.itch.io/maestro-story-engine.
+You can view license details in _license.txt_.